Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

 But the Currowan fire ripped through the tiny town with a ferocity that brought angry red lines near the water's edge on New Year's Eve.

-And Jesse Chinnock's mother Patty and his uncle Steve both lost their homes in the blaze.
+And Chinnock's mother Patty and his uncle Steve both lost their homes in the blaze.

 "The saddest thing for us is we lost my father 11 years ago and it sort of like we have lost him again," Chinnock said fighting back tears.